brontosaurusrex/brontosaurusrex.github.io/vim.md

     :qall < close all and exit
     :Texplore < file explorer that will open stuff in new tab

+make each buffer appear in tab

+    :tab sball

 ## buffers

     :buffers < list buffers